kibo-money/kibo/README.md

 ## Goals / Philosophy

-Adjectives that describe what this project is or strives to be:
+Adjectives that describe what this project is or strives to be, in no particular order:

 - **Best**: Be the go to and replace Glassnode
 - **Diverse**: Have as many charts/datasets as possible and something for everyone
+- **Transparent**: You can verify and see exactly how each dataset is computed
 - **Free**: Is and always will be completely free
 - **Independent**: Only one, easily swappable, dependency (Price API)
+- **Timeless**: Be relevant and usable 10 years from now by being independent and not do address tagging
 - **Sovereign**: Be self-hostable on accessible hardware
-- **Timeless**: Be relevant and usable 10 years from now
 - **Versatile**: Many many different datasets which can be viewed in chart, dashbards or raw values
 - **Accessible**: Huge free API with all the datasets